darrikonn/Vefthjonustur/Assignment9/PunchApi-solution/README.md

-# Assignment 8
+# Assignment 9
-In this project we continue building our API and here we include a data-store, namely MongoDB.
-We also do minor changes to the API from project 7.
+In this project we add a publisher and a subscriber to the previous assignment.

 ## Setup
+Make sure to run first the subscriber in the Subscriber-solution, read the markdown file. <br/>
 Run `npm install` (or `yarn install` if you're cool) from the source.

 ## Run